fairydreaming/lineage-bench/README.md

                         default system prompt value is used: 'You are a master of logical thinking.
 You carefully analyze the premises step by step, take detailed notes and draw intermediate conclusions based on which you can find the final answer to any question.'
+  -T TEMP, --temp TEMP  Temperature value to use.
+  -n MAX_TOKENS, --max-tokens MAX_TOKENS
+                        Max number of tokens to generate.
 ```

 ### compute_metrics.py